arkency/posts/posts/2023-03-01-tracking-down-not-resolving-constants-with-parser.md

 Paweł came up with the idea to use a [parser tool](https://github.com/whitequark/parser) for this purpose.
 Examples of using this powerful gem have already been described by us [on the blog](https://blog.arkency.com/tags/parser/).

+In short, it allows us to parse Ruby code into an AST (abstract syntax tree) and then traverse it.

 ```ruby
 require "parser/runner"
 require "rubocop"